Elementary & Early Childhood Education Curriculum & Courses

 The elementary education/early childhood education undergraduate degree is registered in New York and accredited by NCATE, the National Council for Accreditation of Teacher Education.

 The following table summarizes all requirements for a Bachelor of Science in elementary/early childhood education.
 For an overview of a particular course, click on its title.
 Our Course Descriptions page lists all education courses.
-For one possible breakdown of the major by semester, see the Plan of Study.
+For one possible breakdown of the major by semester, see the Plan of Study, below.

 † The Clare College curriculum also includes a three-credit quantitative reasoning requirement.